 Written for solo saxophone(s) and live electronics.

-Paracusia is an ongoing multi-piece collaboration for saxophone(s) and live electronics created by Camila Agosto and Justin Massey.
+Paracusia is an ongoing multi-piece collaboration for saxophone(s) and live electronics created by Camila Agosto in collaboration with Justin Massey.
 The performer represents a character that is trapped within a reverberation room.
 Over the course of the works, the performer navigates the audience through their experience as they slowly lose their ability to interact with their outside world.
 Each piece represents a different step along their journey, exposing the unique sonic landscape of the different instruments within the saxophone family and their connection with the integrated electronics.